Mythologyli/transmission-skip-verify/README.md

    + path: no need to modify
    + username
    + password
    + transmission_resume_path: resume file directory.
-If Transmission runs in a Docker container, it is **the a path in the host**
+If Transmission runs in a Docker container, it is ** a path in the host**
    + transmission_torrents_path: directory of torrent files.
 If Transmission runs in a Docker container, it is **a path in the host**
    + default_download_dir: The default download directory when no download directory is specified at running.
 If Transmission runs in a Docker container, it is **a path in the container**

 5. Run the script: `python3 main.py` or `python main.py`.

 6. Enter the path or download link of the torrent.
-If you need to add multiple torrents at once, put the torrents torrents folder and press ENTER. **The torrents folder will be emptied after running**.
+If you need to add multiple torrents at once, put the torrents folder and press ENTER. **The torrents folder will be emptied after running**.

 7. Enter the download directory.
 If Transmission runs in a Docker container, it is **a path inside the container**.
 Press ENTER to use default_download_dir in config.json.